rabilrbl/gemini-pro-bot/README.md

 * Easy to use with simple commands:
     * `/start`: Greet the bot and get started.
     * `/help`: Get information about the bot's capabilities.
 * Send any text message to trigger the generation process.
+* Send any image with captions to generate responses based on the image.
+(Multi-modal support)

 ### Requirements